 This certificate program prepares engineers or other professionals in aerospace technology, energy, biosciences, or environmental resources to lead systems engineering development from concept creation to production.

-This certificate is a companion to the Systems Engineering master's degree.
+This certificate is a companion to the systems engineering master's degrees.
 The credits completed as part of this certificate can be applied toward the degree after formal admission per University transfer policies.
 However, successful completion of the courses or certificate does not guarantee admission to the degree program.
-If you intend to use these credits toward the Systems Engineering master's degree, you must apply for admission to the degree before enrolling in the fourth course.

 Admission to the University is not required to earn the Certificate of Completion in Systems Engineering.
 You can register for any course in the certificate program as long as you meet the course prerequisites.
 Prior CSU coursework and transfer courses cannot be applied toward this certificate.

 Candidates for the certificate program should have completed a bachelor of science in engineering, business, life sciences or natural sciences from an accredited institution or have sufficient technical background.
 Undergraduate students in good academic standing are permitted to enroll, but must consult their academic advisor prior to registering.
 Basic Statistics course (STAT 301 or equivalent) is recommended.